Dr. Patrick C. Meirick

 Education: Ph.D., University of Minnesota, 2002

-His work has appeared in Journal of Communication, Communication Research, Communication Reports, Journalism and Mass Communication Quarterly, Media Psychology, American Journal of Media Psychology, International Journal of Public Opinion Research, Mass Communication and Society, Social Science Quarterly, Journal of Sports Media, Journal of Advertising, and (soon) Journal of Political Marketing.
+His work has appeared in such venues as Journal of Communication, Communication Research, Journalism and Mass Communication Quarterly, Media Psychology, International Journal of Public Opinion Research, Mass Communication and Society, Social Science Quarterly, and Journal of Advertising.

-Meirick, P. C. (2005).
+Meirick, Patrick C. (2005).
 Rethinking the target corollary: The effects of social distance, perceived exposure and perceived predispositions on first- and third-person perceptions.
 Communication Research, 32, 822-843.

 Meirick, Patrick C. (2004).
 Topic-relevant reference groups and dimensions of distance: Political advertising and first- and third-person effects.
 Communication Research, 31, 234-255.